Heerozh/spectre/README.md

 ### Differences with common chart:
-* The data is re-adjusted every day, so the factor you got, like the MA, will be different from the stock chart software which only adjusted according to last day.
+* If there is adjustments data, the prices is re-adjusted every day, so the factor you got, like MA, will be different from the stock chart software which only adjusted according to last day.
   If you want adjusted by last day, use like 'AdjustedDataFactor(OHLCV.close)' as input data.
   This will speeds up a lot because it only needs to be adjusted once, but brings Look-Ahead Bias.